Jab11n/jabin.is-a.dev/index.md

 Have you ever wanted a Discord bot that displays pictures of capybaras?
 Well I've got you covered.
 I developed CapyPic, which is the best ever Discord bot for getting a quick picture of a capybara!
 [Project Website](https://jabin.is-a.dev/capypic/) | [Add Bot](https://rdr.lol/go/invitecapypic/)
 ### ScratchInDiscord
-A bot bridging the gap between Scratch and Discord!
+A bot bridging the gap between [Scratch](https://scratch.mit.edu/) and Discord!
 View info, stats, projects, etc. all from Discord!
 [Project Website](https://sid.jabinstech.net/) | [Add Bot](http://invite.scratchindiscord.jabinstech.net/)

 ## cool stuff
 these are cool things i use on the internet (not made by me though)
-* elysian nodes (elysiannodes.uk)
-* cloudflare (cloudflare.com - yay pages and yay security)
+* cloudflare (yay pages and yay security)
 * github (good i guess)
 * discord.py
 * vscode + windows 11 ❤️
 * windows terminal 🔥
+* random jailbroken chromebook sometimes
+* namecheap where i buy a whole bunch of random domains i'll probably never use (i like buying them but it's hard to find something to do with them, **if you have any ideas for `1ll.lol` hmu**)
+* dr pepper for existing and being delicious

 ## my stuff
 [<img alt="Discord" src="https://img.shields.io/discord/972126416646860850?logo=discord&logoColor=white&label=capybara%20fan%20club">](https://discord.gg/GKGRS7zz2C)